 When selecting a running shoe, it is important to do a little research into the sizing of individual companies.
 In a perfect world, all shoes would be made true-to-size and we would be able to purchase the same size every time we shop for shoes.

-Q: Do I have to have spikes?
+q: Do I need to have spikes?

 Having spikes as a feature of your cross country running shoes is a personal preference.
 Having spikes as a feature of your cross country running shoes is a personal preference.
 There are benefits to having spikes in your running shoes.
 They help you get a better grip on the terrain, especially in wet or muddy conditions.
-Many spiked shoes have removal spikes, which mean that the shoes can be worn on different terrains.
+Many spiked shoes have removal spikes, which means that the shoes can be worn on different terrains.
 This makes them versatile and a potential asset, depending on the type of race you are running.

-However, there are drawbacks to having spikes, including a lack of durability in the shoes, as spike shoes tend to be extremely light, and having to replace the spikes frequently.
+However, there are drawback s to having spikes, including a lack of durability in the shoes, as spike shoes tend to be extremely light, and having to replace the spikes frequently.

 To spike or not to spike… it’s up to you!

-- The GO Outdoors Guide to Breathability, Informational Outdoor Website , ,
+- The GO Outdoors Guide to Breathability, Informational Outdoor Website ,

-- Trail-Running Shoes: How to Choose, Informational Running Webite , Feb 13, 2017 ,
+- Trail-Running Shoes: How to Choose, Informational Running Webite ,

-- Spike It, Informational Running Website , Apr 25, 2007 ,
+- Spike It, Informational Running Website ,